Using Environment Variables in Functions

 2. Setting an Environment Variable

 Important: Environment variables set this way are persistent.
-They will override any variable of the same name set in the admin dashboard and will be available in all future executions of the function, without requiring a restart.
+They override any variable of the same name set in the admin dashboard and are immediately readable in the current runtime.

 """